-5.1.1 The Core Strategy contains a comprehensive suite of policies, both thematic and area specific.
+- 5.1.1 The Core Strategy contains a comprehensive suite of policies, both thematic and area specific.
 The role of the A&DM DPD is to set out site allocations and policies for determining planning applications and will, collectively, be the basis for decision making on new development and the use of land.
 The challenge is to avoid repetition and duplication between the Core Strategy and DPDs but at the same time to ensure that the high level policies in the Core Strategy are better developed, where they need to be, in order to ensure that the high level objectives are translated into development on the ground.
-The Council also need to be satisfied that the A&DM DPD contains the necessary policy hooks for the SPDs it intends to adopt.

-5.1.2 This review of the draft A&DM DPD against the SA objectives suggests that it is building appropriately on the Core Strategy.
+The Council also need to be satisfied that the A&DM DPD contains the necessary policy hooks for the SPDs it intends to adopt. - 5.1.2 This review of the draft A&DM DPD against the SA objectives suggests that it is building appropriately on the Core Strategy.
 Detailed recommendations and potential gaps have been identified above.
-The most significant Development Management policy gaps (or areas for clarification) are around renewable energy and the use of previously developed land and buildings for new developments.
+The most significant Development Management policy gaps (or areas for clarification) are around the use of previously developed land and buildings for new developments that come forward on sites that are not allocated in the A&DM DPD. - 5.1.3 Reflecting previous iterations of the SA the review of the site allocations took into account all sites identified as: - Sites forming a preferred approach; - Alternative Sites; and - Sites not considered suitable. - 5.1.4 All sites were treated equally for the purposes of the assessment.

-5.1.3 The publication of the draft National Planning Policy Framework proposes significant reform of the planning system through combining all the national Planning Policy Statements, Planning Policy Guidance Notes and other Guidance notes into a single document.
-It also introduces a 'presumption in favour of sustainable development.'
-As a result of these the SA has identified that it would be prudent to undertake a risk assessment and keep the implications of the NPPF for the A&DM DPD under review.

-5.1.4 The review of the site allocations took into account all sites identified as:

-- Sites forming a preferred approach;

-- Alternative Sites; and

-- Sites not considered suitable.

-5.1.5 All sites were treated equally for the purposes of the assessment.
 The assessment was undertaken based on the assessment protocols set out in Appendix A. The outcomes of the assessment were presented on a settlement-by-settlement basis so as to be able to draw out the common issues for each area, as then cross-compare these issues at the District level.
-This cross comparison lead to the overall recommendations, which included:

-- District-wide management of the effects of site allocations on SINCs to mitigate against potential cumulative effects. - The utilisation of Development Management Policy DM1 as an opportunity to provide a policy framework that protects existing retail and employment uses and promotes their expansion at an appropriate scale and type to help meet needs more locally; and - Settlement-wide Travel Plans for rural villages as a mechanism for reducing reliance on the car in these areas.

-5.2 NEXT STEPS

-5.2.1 This document will be submitted to the Statutory Consultees, advertised in public local newspapers, as well as being made available on the Council's website to view and download.
+This cross comparison lead to the overall recommendations, which included: - District-wide management of the effects of site allocations on SINCs to mitigate against potential cumulative effects. - The utilisation of Development Management Policy DM1 as an opportunity to provide a policy framework that protects existing retail and employment uses and promotes their expansion at an appropriate scale and type to help meet needs more locally; and - Settlement-wide Travel Plans for rural villages as a mechanism for reducing reliance on the car in these areas. - 5.2 NEXT STEPS - 5.2.1 This document will be submitted to the Statutory Consultees, advertised in public local newspapers, as well as being made available on the Council's website to view and download.
 This will enable relevant stakeholders to ensure that the Sustainability Appraisal Report is satisfactory and if not, comments will be addressed in later stages of the work.

-Further information is available at: www.newark-sherwooddc.gov.uk/planningpolicy ;
+Further information is available at: www.newark-sherwooddc.gov.uk/adm